quasarframework/quasar-framework.org/source/components/button.md

 ```

 ## Button with Progress
 Some button actions involve contacting a server, so an asynchronous response.
 It's best that you inform the user about a background process taking place until the asynchronous response is ready.
 QBtn offers this possibility through the `loader` prop.
-What this property does it it's displaying a QSpinner (by default) instead of the icon and/or label of the button.
+This property will display a QSpinner (by default) instead of the icon and/or label of the button.
 Custom loading content can also be used.

-Here is a full example highlighting what you can do with `loader` property.
+Here is a full example highlighting what you can do with the `loader` property.
 ```html
 <template>
   <!-- Notice `loader` prop -->